input-output-hk/plinth-static-analyzer-research/rules/IncompleteTokenValidation.md

 <fold-function> (\(<var>, <var>, <var>) -> <logic>) (flattenValue <var>)
 ```

-Fold function could be any function that iterates over the elements of a list such as `filter`, `all`, etc.
+Where `<fold-function>` could be any function that iterates over the elements of a list such as `filter`, `all`, etc.
-The logic could be any that has at least one of the variables in the tuple as wildcard.
+And `<logic>` could be any validation that has at least one of the variables in the tuple as wildcard.

 ## Examples